cannomaly/my-bots/README.md

   Admins can use the `!view_schedule` command to view all upcoming scheduled announcements.

 - **Help Command**:
-  Admins can use the `!help` command to get a list of all available commands and their descriptions.
+  Admins can use the `!bot_help` command to get a list of all available commands and their descriptions.

 ## Setup Instructions